BnMcG/kugo/README.md

 ```

 ## Wrapping other executables
-Kugo may also wrap around other executables in the Kubernetes ecosystem.
+kugo may also wrap around other executables in the Kubernetes ecosystem.
 Some examples would be Helm and Telepresence.
-By wrapping around other applications, Kugo can also refresh your Kubernetes credentials before
+By wrapping around other applications, kugo can also refresh your Kubernetes credentials before
 executing these tools.
 In order to wrap around other applications, just pass the `-exectuable` flag, like so:

 ```